Oldsmobile 98: Twelfth generation (1991–1996)

 The final generation of the Oldsmobile Ninety Eight coincided with its 50th anniversary in 1991, continuing to use the GM C Platform with added length, rear fender skirts, wide tail, low nose, and a split-grille with wraparound headlights.
 The wheelbase remained unchanged from the previous generation, and overall length increased by over 9 inches (229 mm), mostly at the rear of the car, resulting in a larger trunk.

-The final generation Ninety Eight was available in two main trim levels: the traditional luxury-oriented Regency models and the performance-oriented Touring models.
-The engine choices included normally aspirated (all years) and supercharged (1992–1995) versions of the 3.8 L V6.
-The Touring was offered with five-passenger seating and alloy wheels (shared with the LSS).
-The two-tone body of the previous generation was replaced with a monochromatic exterior (including a body-color grille); all chrome trim was deleted (with the exception of badging).
-To commemorate the 50th anniversary of the Ninety Eight, Oldsmobile offered a "50th Anniversary" package in 1991.
-This limited edition model was available only in black or white and featured cloisonné front fender anniversary emblems, gold nameplate badging, gold striping, and unique gold accent alloy wheels.
-The interior was trimmed in burl walnut with gold accents.
+The final generation Ninety Eight was introduced with two trim levels: luxury-oriented Regency trim and performance-oriented Touring trim.
+Available engines included normally aspirated (all years) and supercharged (1992–1995) versions of the 3.8 L V6.
+The Touring trim offered five-passenger seating and alloy wheels (shared with the LSS).
+The two-tone exterior paint of the previous generation was replaced with a monochromatic exterior (including a body-color grille); all chrome trim was deleted (with the exception of badging).
+Oldsmobile commemorated the 50th anniversary of the Ninety Eight in 1991 with a "50th Anniversary" package, available in black or white with cloisonné front fender anniversary emblems, gold nameplate badging, gold striping, gold accent alloy wheels, and interior burled walnut trim with gold accents.

+For the twelfth generation, 8,960 were manufactured in Touring trim — followed by 4,280 in 1991, 2,795 in 1992, and 1,885 in its final year, 1993.